-The ongoing coronavirus has made many aspects of life challenging by forcing most people to limit interaction and self-quarantine at home.
-The effects brought on by the pandemic can be a stumbling block for your sobriety if you are recovering from an alcohol use disorder.
-The loneliness, coupled with the lack of immediate access to your support groups, can encourage relapse.
-There are, however, several things you can do to manage your alcohol withdrawal during coronavirus.
+The ongoing coronavirus has made life challenging, forcing most people to limit interaction and self-quarantine at home.
+The effects of the pandemic can be a stumbling block for your sobriety if you are recovering from an alcohol use disorder.
+The loneliness, coupled with the lack of immediate access to support groups, can encourage relapse.
+However, you can do several things to manage your alcohol withdrawal during coronavirus.
 If you or someone close to you is battling alcohol dependence, Avedis Detox can help.
-Contact our Los Angeles alcohol detox center by calling 833.514.0579 or by using our convenient online form.
+Contact our at 833.514.0579 or using our convenient online form.

 What Are the Symptoms of Alcohol Withdrawal?

 Alcohol affects how your body and brain function.
 The longer you drink, the more dependent you become.
 Long-term drinkers who suddenly quit drinking will experience several adverse effects.
 The severity of your symptoms is determined by how often and how much you usually drink and whether you have access to a good detox center.

 It takes around a week for an alcoholic to fully detoxify their system from the substance.
 For most people, alcohol detox comes in 3 stages:

 Stage 1: 8–12 Hours After Your Last Drink

 The first stage of alcohol withdrawal usually starts around 8 hours after your last drink.
 Side effects include the following: